 On June 20, 2006, the City Council approved an expansion of the Airport commercial paper program from \$100,000,000 to \$200,000,000 to ensure that funding would be available for the award of the design and construction contracts related to the rephased Airport Master Plan projects.
-On January 9, 2007, the City Council approved an additional expansion of the Airport commercial paper program from \$200,000,000 to \$450,000,000 to ensure that funding would be available for the award of the design and construction contracts related to the rephased Airport Master Plan projects and the transformation of the Airport Master Plan projects.
+On January 9, 2007, the City Council approved an additional expansion of the Airport commercial paper program from \$200,000,000 to \$450,000,000 to ensure that funding would be available for the award of the design and construction contracts related to the rephased Airport Master Plan projects.
 Various Airport Master Plan projects over the next several years are focused on completion of the North Concourse Projects as well as the implementation of the Terminal Area Improvement Program (the "TAIP").
-Additionally, the Airport commercial paper program may be used to pay costs related to the Airport's lease of the former FMC property and to pay debt service costs related to the City of San José Airport Revenue Bonds, Series 2004.
+Additionally, the Airport commercial paper program may be used to pay costs related to the Airport's lease of Airport West, the former FMC property, and to pay debt service costs related to the City of San José Airport Revenue Bonds, Series 2004.

 On March 25, 2008, the City Council approved an expansion of the Airport commercial paper program from \$450,000,000 to \$600,000,000 to provide sufficient capacity to refund the City's outstanding Airport Revenue Bonds, Series 2004A and Series 2004B (the "2004AB Bonds").
 This refunding of variable-rate bonds with another form of variable-rate debt constitutes a restructuring of the 2004AB Bonds, which had been negatively impacted by the disruptions in the financial markets related to auction rate securities and rating agency downgrades of bond insurers.
 The commercial paper notes financing structure eliminated the bond insurance which provided credit enhancement to the 2004AB Bonds and replaced it with a direct-pay letter of credit.
-The Series 2004AB bonds were redeemed on April 4, 2008, the City's basic financial statements were adjusted accordingly.
+The Series 2004AB bonds were redeemed on April 4, 2008 and the City's basic financial statements were adjusted accordingly.

 Under this program, the City is able to issue commercial paper notes at prevailing interest rates for periods of maturity not to exceed 270 days.
-The portion of the commercial paper program approved by the City Council on June 20, 2006, is secured by a subordinate pledge of the Airport's revenues and additionally secured by direct-pay letters of credit provided severally by JPMorgan Chase Bank, Bank of America, and Dexia Credit Local in a maximum aggregate principal amount not to exceed \$450,000,000 for the Series A, Series B and Series C commercial paper notes.
+The portion of the commercial paper program expanded pursuant to City Council approval on January 9, 2007 is secured by a subordinate pledge of the Airport's revenues and additionally secured by direct-pay letters of credit provided severally by JPMorgan Chase Bank, Bank of America, and Dexia Credit Local in a maximum aggregate principal amount not to exceed \$450,000,000 for the Series A, Series B and Series C commercial paper notes.
 The portion of the commercial paper program approved by the City Council on March 25, 2008, is secured by a subordinate pledge of the Airport's revenues and additionally secured by a direct-pay letter of credit provided by Lloyds TSB Bank plc in a maximum aggregate principal amount not to exceed \$140,000,000 for three series of commercial paper notes (Series D - Tax-Exempt, Series E - Subject to the AMT, Series F - Taxable).

-During Fiscal Year 2007-08, no Series A, Series D, Series E or Series F commercial paper notes were issued or outstanding.
-During Fiscal Year 2007-08, the City issued \$148,225,000 of Series B commercial paper notes and \$28,947,000 of Series C commercial paper notes.
+During Fiscal Year 2008-09, no Series A, Series D or Series E commercial paper notes were issued or outstanding.
+During Fiscal Year 2008-09, the City issued \$12,464,000 of Series B commercial paper notes, \$50,777,000 of Series C commercial paper notes, and \$79,930,000 of Series F commercial paper notes.

-Also during Fiscal Year 2007-08, the City redeemed \$32,406,000 of Series B commercial paper notes.
+Also during Fiscal Year 2008-09, the City redeemed \$5,800,000 of Series B commercial paper notes.